csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Avoid excessive debug prints in production runs
     - Separate "Debug" and "Release" builds if needed
 - **Do not** rely on standard streams for heavy I/O operations.
 Code for direct file I/O instead
-    - *Eg*: `fprintf` instead of "`printf`
+    - *Eg*: `fprintf` instead of `printf`

 # Parallel I/O with MPI-IO {.section}

 # MPI parallel I/O interface (MPI-IO)

-MPI-IO = part of the MPI specification that deals with I/O
+MPI-IO = part of the MPI specification that deals with I/O.

-- Simplifies simultaneous I/O from many MPI processes to one or more files, solving most common I/O complications
+- Provides built-in solutions for parallel I/O involving many MPI processes

+- Modern replacement for the "old school" I/O strategies discussed earlier

 - **Portable**: Specifics about the filesystem are abstracted away
-    - Can bypass POSIX restrictions for better parallel performance

-- Implementation used by `OpenMPI` and `MPICH` is called `ROMIO`
+- Implementations: (both in `MPICH` and `OpenMPI`) and `OMPIO` (`OpenMPI` only)
     - Advanced users can configure the internals via "hints"

 API is rather similar to standard I/O programming.
 Consult MPI docs for details